La Onda: 1968 Student Movement and the Tlatelolco Massacre

-For a long time, the Mexican government had been pushing the Mexican people into a unified structure, one where the youth of Mexico did not rebel and the entire population worked together to recreate Mexico as a First World power.
+For a long time, the Mexican government had been pushing the Mexican people into a unified structure, one where the youth of Mexico did not rebel, and the entire population worked together to recreate Mexico as a First World power.
 This forced and false unity inspired the Mexican counterculture.
-The youth of Mexico saw other countries protesting their own false unification, and craved the individuality that those protestors had found.
+The youth of Mexico saw other countries protesting their false unification, and craved the individuality that those protestors had found.
 This challenge to authority manifested in the rock and roll music and clothing in the everyday lives of Mexico's adolescents.
-And just as the students in other countries peacefully protested conservative governments, the students of Mexico begin to challenge authority in Mexico too.
+And just as the students in other countries peacefully protested conservative governments, the students of Mexico began to challenge authority in Mexico, too.
 Gilberto Guevara Niebla, a student leader, stated in an interview: "The Student Movement had many dimensions.
 On one hand, it was a student movement; on the other, it was not.
-The Student movement was the bearer of demands that were not only strictly student concerns but those of the society.
-Before 1968, the authoritarian state had brutally beaten workers, also campesinos, and it had destroyed the leftist opposition parties.
-It was in this vacuum, that students injected their demands, aspirations, and desires that were not exclusively of student interest, but also of interest to campesinos, workers, intellectuals, political parts, etc.".
+The Student movement was the bearer of demands that were not only strictly student concerns but also those of society.
+Before 1968, the authoritarian state had brutally beaten workers, campesinos, and it had destroyed the leftist opposition parties.
+It was in this vacuum that students injected their demands, aspirations, and desires that were not exclusively of student interest, but also of interest to campesinos, workers, intellectuals, political parts, etc.".

 The 1968 student movement was the "articulated restlessness and rage for much of the youth of a middle class which had come of age during Mexico’s acclaimed modernizing 'miracle' and which afterward opened the floodgates of cynicism and everyday resistance to a political system bent on maintaining control".
 According to Zolov, the student movement made only six demands, including "freedom of political prisoners, abolition of the riot police, the dismissal of the Mexico City chief of police, and justice against those responsible for repression".
-The 1968 student movement wasn't just students; peasants, businessmen and Mexico's working class also took part the fight for democracy.
+The 1968 student movement wasn't just students; peasants, businessmen and Mexico's working class also took part in the fight for democracy.
 In 1968, the student movement "challenged the legitimacy of the system and proved, by the bloody repression it suffered, that [the Mexican Government] had an authoritarian core".
 Protesters wanted a mass movement that would force the government to reform the official party and provide greater opportunity for political participation.